caviumnetworks/dpdk-dts/test_plans/uni_pkt_test_plan.rst

 Test Case: IPv4&L4 packet type detect
 =====================================
 This case checked that whether L3 and L4 packet can be normally detected.
-Niantic and i350 will shown that L2 type is MAC.
 Only Fortville can detect icmp packet.
 Only niantic and i350 can detect ipv4 extension packet.
-Fortville did not detect whether packet contian ipv4 header options, so L3 type will be shown as IPV4_EXT_UNKNOWN.
+Fortville did not detect whether packet contain ipv4 header options, so L3 type will be shown as IPV4_EXT_UNKNOWN.
 Fortville will identify all unrecognized L4 packet as L4_NONFRAG.
-Only Fortville can inentify L4 fragement packet.
+Only Fortville can identify L4 fragment packet.

 Send IP only packet and verify L2/L3/L4 corrected::
     sendp([Ether()/IP()/Raw('\0'*60)], iface=txItf)